mulesoft/api-policies/response-caching-policy/README.md

 For more information about caching in Mule, please visit [Cache Scope](https://developer.mulesoft.com/docs/display/current/Cache+Scope) resource.

+The policy is functional also in the cluster environment.
+To learn more, visit [Configuring Mule HA Clustering](https://developer.mulesoft.com/docs/display/current/Configuring+Mule+HA+Clustering).

 #### Configuration

 The policy configuration contains these input parameters: